 I’ve been asked many times why I named this blog The Simple Swan.
-I suppose I’ve always had an affinity for this elegant bird that graces the scenes of art, literature, and ballets.
+I suppose I’ve always had an affinity for this beautiful bird featured in some of my favorite literature.

 Another favorite novel of mine is E.B.
 White’s Trumpet of the Swan.
 It tells the sweet story of a trumpeter swan, Louis (cleverly named for Louis Armstrong), who learns several lessons in his journey first to self-love and eventually to true love with a lovely swan named Serena.

 My love for swans was sealed when I was a little girl taking dance lessons.
 My mother took my sisters and me to a production of Tchaikovsky’s Swan Lake, and I was mesmerized.
 Ever since, the story of Swan Lake has had a place on my bookshelf.

 Seeing real swans in nature only increases their fictional dreaminess for me.
 With their gracefully elongated necks, strong bodies, and regal composure, I’m inspired by their natural poise, beauty, and simplicity.
 They might be paddling like crazy just below the surface, but they always appear to serenely glide through life.

 When my own children reached the same age as the eighth graders I taught, I had a daily routine of stopping by a park on the way home from school.
 For fifteen minutes or so, I would sit in my car and watch the swans peacefully float on the small lake.